bluedaze/ytADL/README.md

 # ytautodl
-Automatically download content from youtube creators that they posted today.
+Automatically download content from youtube creators that was created within the last 24 hours.